 This course covers data structures using object oriented programming.
 The fundamental data structures in computer science, including stacks, queues, lists and trees are covered in detail.
 Concepts of design, analysis and verification are discussed in the context of abstract data types.
 Examples of applications taken from numeric and symbolic domains are used.
 With laboratory.
-(Formerly CSE 231) Prerequisite(s): (CSE 230 or CIT 230 or CSI 2300)
+Prerequisite(s): CSI 2300